About our historical village

 Can anyone join?

 If you share our enthusiasm for our parish and want to know more about the people, places and events that have made it what it is today, then yes!
 So why not come along to our next meeting and see what goes on.
-We always offer a warm welcome to visitors and new members so please, feel free to come along and join us.

-We usually meet on the first Friday morning of every month, for a couple of hours.
+We usually meet at 10am on the first Friday morning of every month, for a couple of hours.
 It's at these friendly, informal meetings over coffee and biscuits that we announce new findings, share thoughts and ideas for current and future projects and plan for our up-coming events.

 And then maybe you'd like to be part of something good and help us to discover and preserve precious memories of the past for future generations to enjoy.